Be cyber secure: Ways to protect your business and your customers

-Cyber criminals uncover and target 480 new vulnerabilities every minute.
+Cyber criminals uncover and target hundreds of new vulnerabilities every minute.
 Are you prepared?

-A CYBER ATTACK CAN BE DEVASTATING to any business.
+A CYBER INCIDENT CAN BE DEVASTATING to any business.
 And the threat is growing.
-By 2021, the annual cost of cyber crime is expected to hit $6 trillion, a 200% increase over 2015.1 And that figure doesn’t even begin to calculate the cost of losing your customers’ trust if their personal data is compromised.
+In 2022, losses from business email compromise (BEC) threats alone totaled more than $2.7 billion.1 And that figure doesn’t even begin to calculate the cost of losing your customers’ trust if their personal data is compromised.
 Clearly, it’s critical for every business owner to implement a security program that protects against the evolving risks from cyber crime.
 These six recommendations can help you protect your business and your customers.

-Have a back-up data strategy in place to help in the event that your corporate site is the subject of a ransomware attack.
+Have a backup data strategy in place to help in the event that you lose access to any critical business processes or functions.

-You can help to defend against these efforts by educating your employees about the risks of cyber crime, investing in antivirus software, and keeping all your software programs up to date.
+You can help to defend against these efforts by educating your employees about the risks of cyber crime, investing in antivirus software and keeping all your software programs up to date.
 It’s also a good idea to review the security systems of the partners and vendors you work with.
-And have a back-up data strategy in place to help in the event that your corporate site is the subject of a ransomware attack—in which malware infiltrates your system and cyber criminals hold your business hostage until a fee is paid.
+And have a backup data strategy in place to help in the event that you lose access to any critical business processes or functions.